Anusree6154s/documentation/import-modules/passport/passport-jwt/README.md

                                 };
                             ```

-                            > [!NOTE] <br>
+                            - Note:
-                            > 1. If secretOrKeyProvider is provided, it overrides the static secretOrKey option.<br>
+                                1. If secretOrKeyProvider is provided, it overrides the static secretOrKey option
-                            > 2. Useful in scenarios where the key might change per request or per user, such as:
+                                2. Useful in scenarios where the key might change per request or per user, such as:
-                            >    - Multi-tenant applications where each tenant has a different key.
+                                    - Multi-tenant applications where each tenant has a different key.
-                            >    - Using different keys for different users or services.
+                                    - Using different keys for different users or services.
-                            > 3. If the key cannot be determined (e.g., a database lookup fails), call done(err) to signal an error.
+                                3. If the key cannot be determined (e.g., a database lookup fails), call done(err) to signal an error.
-                            > 4. When using asymmetric encryption (e.g., RS256), the secretOrKeyProvider would return the public key for verification.
+                                4. When using asymmetric encryption (e.g., RS256), the secretOrKeyProvider would return the public key for verification.

                             - Example for multi-tenant application:
                                 ```js